 Haunted Houses are also popular during Halloween.
 There are so many to chose from.
 While visiting a hunted house can be a fun family activity make sure you do your research first.
 Some hunted houses are family-oriented while others will truly scare even the bravest of adults.

 During the season there are many Halloween parties or costume parties.
-Children or adults come to the party dressed up in their Halloween costume.
-Some activities include apple bobbing, pinatas filled with Halloween candy, dance games with Halloween music, touch and feel mystery boxes, costume contest, and scary scene photo booth.
+Children or adults come to the party dressed up in their Halloween costumes.
+Some activities include apple bobbing, pinatas filled with candy, dance games with spooky Halloween music, touch and feel mystery boxes, costume contests, scary scene photo booths.
 Click here for more activities.
 Sometimes the best part of the Halloween party is scary food.
 Click here for Halloween food ideas.
+Did you know that bobbing for apples was also a couples matching game?
+Years ago girls would mark one of the apples and if a guy bit that apple with his teeth the two would go out on a date!

 Jack-O-Lanterns are pumpkins that have been scooped out and have carved out faces.
 They usually have a light inside that shines at night.